 “lent” in addition to the ordinary meaning of the word means hired in the ordinary meaning of that word, or subject to a hire purchase agreement within the meaning of that term in the Hire-Purchase Act 1959 or is subject to a goods mortgage in connection with a credit contract within the meaning of the Consumer Credit Code;

-“licence holder”, in relation to a vehicle, means the person in whose name the vehicle is licensed under this Act, registered under the Control of Vehicles (Off-road Areas) Act 1978 or licensed or registered under a corresponding law of another State or Territory or the Commonwealth;
+“road rage circumstances” accompany the commission of an offence if —

+(a) the offence is committed on a road; and

+(b) the offence is committed as a reaction to, and is to a substantial extent motivated by, an occurrence that takes place on a road while —

+(i) the offender is driving a vehicle on a road; and

+(ii) a victim of the offence is using the same road, whether as the driver of, or a passenger in, another vehicle or otherwise;

+“road rage offence” means an offence the commission of which is accompanied by road rage circumstances, but only if it is —

+(a) an offence of which it is an element that the offender —

+(i) assaults a victim; or

+(ii) damages property in the possession of, or under the control of, a victim;

+or

+(b) an offence against section 60 in circumstances that involve the offender driving in a manner that is dangerous to a particular victim;

-“senior officer” means a member of the Police Force who has attained the rank of inspector or a rank higher than that of inspector if, for an impoundment that takes place outside the Perth Metropolitan Area, it is not reasonably practical for a member of the Police Force to inform a person of the rank of inspector or above for reasons that the member has recorded, then “senior officer” includes a member of the Police Force who has attained the substantive rank of sergeant;
+“senior officer” means a member of the Police Force who has attained the rank of inspector or a rank higher than that of inspector;

 “surrender period”, in relation to a vehicle, means the period specified under section 80F in an order as the period in which the vehicle is to be surrendered to the Commissioner.

 [Section 78A inserted by No. 10 of 2004 s.
-13.]
+13; amended by No. 4 of 2007 s.
+4, 11, 13 and 30.]

 78B.
 Penalties etc. not affected